juniorsundarCasual/TGT/vault/volume-5.chapter-375.md

 "I think what Yohn is trying to say, Master," he started with a shaky smile, "is that maybe if we also marry magic into what we are learning, all these impossible feats of technology may be achievable."

-He then leaned closer and whisper, "I apologise, but I shared the detail about your inheritance with Yohn..."
+He then leaned closer and whispered, "I apologise, but I shared the details about your inheritance with Yohn..."

 "Inheritance?"
 Sect Leader Larks repeated with a surprised expression.
 "What inheritance?"